Best Practice

 Using grounded theory involves developing analysis iteratively through an inductive approach.
 While there is a great deal of overlap with thematic analysis approaches, grounded theory relies on incorporating more data to support the analysis in previous iterations of the research.

-Nonetheless, the analytic process is largely the same for both approaches as they rely on seeking out phenomena that occur in abundance.
+Nonetheless, the analytic process is largely the same for both approaches as they rely on seeking out phenomena that occur in abundance or distinct patterns.
 As you analyze qualitative data in either orientation, your main consideration is to observe which patterns emerge that can help contribute to a more universal understanding of the population or phenomenon under observation.

 Narrative analysis

-The search for themes in abundance is still a common objective when examining narratives.
-However, there are specific questions that guide a narrative analysis, such as what the narrator is trying to say, how they say it, and how their audience receives the narrator's message.
+Searching for abundant or patterned themes is still a common objective when examining narratives.
+However, specific questions guide a narrative analysis, such as what the narrator is trying to say, how they say it, and how their audience receives the narrator's message.

 Discourse analysis